decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 - _`receipts`_: mapping of item consumptions messages hash.
 We will use this in order to prevent double-spending them.
 - _`managers`_: third party managers.
 - _`items`_: third party's items. **IMPORTANT**: Items reviewed by using a merkle tree root, are not going to be submitted to the blockchain.
 - _`rules`_: third party's rules. **IMPORTANT**: Rules are not going to be used for the time being.
-The rejection of third parties and their items are still a pending topic.
+The rejection of third parties and their items is still a pending topic.

 A third party record can't be removed but approved/rejected by a committee member.